Different Ways To Share State In Svelte 5

 </button>

-You might have expected this to work, but instead you get an error that says: “Cannot assign to import.”
+You might expect this to work, but instead you get an error that says: “Cannot assign to import.”

 This is because Svelte doesn’t change how JavaScript works and imported values can only be modified by the exporter.